Skip to main content

 Scope and Contents

-Photograph of a family group seated next to tents, possibly part of a travelling show or circus.
+Photograph of a family group seated next to tents.
 Two men are playing musical instruments.
 The woman furthest right is Ellen 'Topsy' Coleman.
-The man next to Ellen is thought to be Harold Moxon.
+The man next to her is thought to be her second husband Harry Moxon.
 The woman, second from left, is Florence Austin aerial performer.
-The photograph may possibly be related to Moxon's Circus.
-Ellen Coleman married Harold Moxon in 1940.

 Dates: c1920 - 1939